DAD Price Reaches $0.19 (DAD)

-DAD (CURRENCY:DAD) traded down 0.5% against the dollar during the 1 day period ending at 22:00 PM ET on October 13th.
-DAD has a total market capitalization of $70.18 million and $890,535.00 worth of DAD was traded on exchanges in the last day.
-One DAD coin can currently be bought for $0.19 or 0.00000330 BTC on cryptocurrency exchanges.
-Over the last week, DAD has traded 0.6% lower against the dollar.
+DAD (CURRENCY:DAD) traded 1.3% higher against the US dollar during the 24 hour period ending at 12:00 PM E.T. on October 19th.
+DAD has a market cap of $68.08 million and approximately $1.70 million worth of DAD was traded on exchanges in the last 24 hours.
+One DAD coin can currently be purchased for approximately $0.19 or 0.00000298 BTC on major exchanges.
+In the last seven days, DAD has traded down 0.9% against the US dollar.

 - Starname (IOV) traded 3.9% lower against the dollar and now trades at $4,099.30 or 0.08159023 BTC.